intbio/MolModEdu/GROMACS/nucl/README.md

 First, you need to Create Rep. Tap on it and type "water" in Selected Atoms.
 Coloring method is VDW which is Van-der-Waals.
 You will see this:

 <img src="../docs/water.png" width="500">

 *Fig.5.
 Showing water molecules*

 You will do the same to see the Ions except typing "ions" in Selected Atoms.

 <img src="../docs/ions.png" width="500">

 *Fig.6.
 Showing ions*

+You can also choose DNA or protein the same way as described earlier.
+Now  you know how to understand your PDB system.

+**The next step is to understand should we change water and ions condition**